Ryan-Ride/Thincky/README.md

 # Thincky
-The initial, and will be the final.
+The initial shall be the final.

+new version: 2025/11/11